 - Student must attend a post-secondary education Kansas institution

 - Must be enrolling in classes for the spring and fall 2021 semesters

 - Two reference forms from non-family members, one must be an academic contact

 - One-page resume highlighting academic, work and extracurricular activities and experience

-Applications are due November 15, 2019.
-Confirmation email will be sent to student when all necessary materials and forms are received.
+Applications are due November 15, 2020.
+A confirmation email will be sent to student when all necessary materials and forms are received.

 Students are selected through this application process by one Kansas Corn Growers Association Board member, one Kansas Corn Commissioner and one industry representative.

 Yes, both of these opportunities are open to graduate and undergraduate students.

 It is $25 and students can submit their membership form online here.

 You can email: email@example.com for your number, or you can put “Submitted” on the line for the membership number.
 We try to get applications processed in a timely fashion, but there can be delays.